CentreMetre/thamco-order-update-public/README.md

 # ThAmCo Update Retrieval Microservice

-> Originally developed as part of the Cloud Computing DevOps module in the Computer Science programme.
+> Originally developed as part of the Cloud Computing DevOps module in the Computer Science course.

 This project is part of the ThAmCo Order subsystem.
 It fulfils its job as a microservice for updating order data.